 Is influencer marketing dead yet?
 Despite the pandemic impacting the world, the influencer marketing industry is still doing well and is expected to grow more.
 However, trends don’t last forever.
 Is this a worthwhile investment for business owners who plan to promote their brands?

-We are going through the golden era when everyone can become an online influencer as long as put effort into creating online content.
-Brands are still using this method to reach their target audiences and boost their sales digit.
+According to Kepos, the percentage of Malaysians using social media to research for brands has reached 91.7%.
+We are experiencing the golden era where anyone can become an online influencer, as long as he or she put in the effort to create valuable online contents.
+Brands are still using this method to reach their target audiences and boost their sales numbers.

-1. Brand Ambassador Program
+1. Brand Ambassador Programs

 3. Multi-Influencer Campaigns

-Somehow, brands are no longer attached to celebrities only.
-With the rise of micro-influencers, big brands are searching for a new way to gain exposure.
+Brands always love stars!
+Who doesn’t?
+But brands are no longer attached to celebrities only.
+With the rise of micro-influencers, major brands are also searching for new ways to gain exposure.